-Join the effort to reduce harmful online abuse against female politicians and journalists.
+Right now, eight families are being held indefinitely at the South Texas Family Residential Center in Dilley, Texas.
+After the trauma of being ripped apart when they came here seeking safety, they are now together — but still behind bars.Join the effort to reduce harmful online abuse against female politicians and journalists.
 With just a few spare minutes on your computer or mobile phone you can help fight back against trolls online.

 In March, Valquiria and her seven-year-old son Abel* fled Brazil and requested asylum in the US after death threats from drug traffickers.
 US border authorities forcibly separated them and continue to detain Valquiria.
 The extreme anguish she and her son are experiencing may amount to torture.
 US immigration authorities must immediately free Valquiria while she pursues her asylum claim.

 Dr Nasser bin Ghaith’s health has severely deteriorated.
 The prominent Emirati economist and academic has been on hunger strike for over 70 days in al-Razeen prison in the United Arab Emirates (UAE) to protest the detention conditions and the denial of access to medical care.
 He is a prisoner of conscience.

 The Pemón Indigenous communities in the Canaima National Park (western Venezuela) were the target of a violent attack during a two-day military operation, for which there was no justification.
 The communities fear for their safety in the context of these operations and the militarization of their ancestral territory ordered by the national government.

 Mexican legislators could pass a bill for a constitutional reform that would broaden the powers of the armed forces providing them wider policing authority and permission to remain on the streets of Mexico permanently.
 The bill is tabled for voting in the chamber of deputies.